sastrand/functional_programming_curriculum/README.md

     - Function composition

   * Assignments
-    - Use tuples to create a key-value store
     - Add functionality to a BST module
+    - Use higher-order functions on lists

 -------------------------------------
--- Module 4: weeks 7 - 8
+-- Module 4: weeks 8 - 10
 -- Types in Haskell
 -------------------------------------